novablockofficial/api_documentation/README.md

 ## WatcherToken

-Watchertoken can be obtained from the observer link generation.(`ACCOUNT SETTINGS`-`MINING GROUP`-`SETTING`-`SET OBSERVER LINK`)
+WatcherToken can be obtained by generating the observer link.(`ACCOUNT SETTINGS`-`MINING GROUP`-`SETTING`-`SET OBSERVER LINK`)
-Starting with the 'wow' character
+And it starts with the 'wow' character

 ## API

-Note: Authentication requires passing the accessToken in the request header.
+Note: The authentication requires passing the accessToken into the request header.
-The parameter name is: authorization, the value is Bearer TOKEN, and TOKEN is replaced with the token value to be transmitted.
+The parameter's name is ```authorization```, The value is ```Bearer TOKEN```, Please replace the TOKEN to the token value to be transmitted.

-Follow the example:
+Example:
 ```
 curl 'https://novablock.com/api/v1/worker/stats' -H 'Authorization: Bearer wowQvP9xxxxxxxxxxxxxxxxxxxxxxxxxxJI'
 ```

-### 1. Get workers stats info
+### 1. Get workers' stats info

 **URL**